Ebazhanov/linkedin-skill-assessments-quizzes/cybersecurity/cybersecurity-quiz.md

 #### Q87.
 Your organization service customer orders with a custom ordering system developed in-hose.
 You are responsible for recommending a cloud model to meet the following requirements:

-- Control of security required for regulatory compliance
-- Legacy application and dtatbase support
+    Control of security required for regulatory compliance Legacy application and database support
-- Scalability to meet seasonal increases in demand
+    Scalability to meet seasonal increases in demand

 Which cloud model is the best option for these requirements?